namyarxam/LAICFantasyFootball/README.md

 Jkauff's team name "**_Jkauff in Ya Mauf_**" has been renamed to "**_Emotional Participant_**".

-Brandon's team is now elgible to be re-named back if he chooses to do so.
+Brandon's team is now elgible to be re-named back.

 ____